arfaram/ezplatform-activities-log/README.md

 [![Downloads](https://img.shields.io/packagist/dt/arfaram/ezplatform-activities-log?style=flat-square&color=blue)](https://packagist.org/packages/arfaram/ezplatform-activities-log)
 [![License](https://img.shields.io/packagist/l/arfaram/ezplatform-activities-log.svg?style=flat-square&color=blue)](https://github.com/arfaram/ezplatform-activities-log/blob/master/LICENSE)

-# Available also in premium version with more set of features: [more infos](https://ramzi-arfaoui.de/ez-platform-ibexa-bundles/)

-# eZ Platform / Ibexa ActivitiesLog Bundle (open source)
+# eZ Platform ActivitiesLog Bundle

 This bundle allows you to log user and system events from the UI or using API.
 See screenshots.

-It is a lightweight implementation compared to [EdgarEzUIAuditBundle](https://github.com/noodle69/EdgarEzUIAuditBundle) (!only for eZ Platform /Ibexa 2.x) which provide more details.
+It is a lightweight implementation compared to [EdgarEzUIAuditBundle](https://github.com/noodle69/EdgarEzUIAuditBundle) (!only for eZ Platform 2.x) which provide more details.

 ## Requirement

-Ibexa **4.x +**

->Note that this bundle is also available for eZ Platform 3.2.
-You have to require `arfaram/ezplatform-activities-log:^3.2` and read the README file corresponding to version 3.2
+eZ Platform **3.2 +**

->Note that this bundle is also available for eZ Platform 3.0 and 3.1.
-You have to require `arfaram/ezplatform-activities-log:^2.1` and read the README file corresponding to version 2.x
+>Please Note that this bundle is also available for eZ Platform 3.0 and 3.1 then you have to use `arfaram/ezplatform-activities-log:^2.1` when using `composer require` and read the README file corresponding to version 2.x

->Note that this bundle is also available for eZ Platform 2.x.
-You have to require `arfaram/ezplatform-activities-log:^1.0` and read the README file corresponding to version 1.x
+>Please Note that this bundle is also available for eZ Platform 2.x then you have to use `arfaram/ezplatform-activities-log:^1.0` when using `composer require` and read the README file corresponding to version 1.x

 ## Features

-- Content activities based on ibexa AfterEvent (* See limitations)
+- Content ~~All user and system~~ activities based on ezplatform AfterEvent (* See limitations)
-- Current logged-in user activities
+- Current logged in user activities
 - Activities on user level
 - Several policies to allow user the access to the activities panels
-- User Login History, see CHANGELOG file for more details or see screeshots below
+- New in 2.1: user Login History, see CHANGELOG file for more details or see screeshots below

 ## Limitations
 (*) in eZ Platform 2.x it was possible to trigger all API events based on `MVCEvents::API_SIGNAL`.
 The Signal provides an object and it was easy to serialize it and save it in the DB.
-Ibexa 3 introduces `Before` and `After` Events which provide several objects like content, contentInfo, VersionInfo etc. So it is no longer possible to serialize these objects anymore.
-On one hand it is easy to gather a lot of information from the several Events but on the other hand it makes the EventSubscriber implementation very long.
+EZ Platform 3 introduces `Before` and `After` Events which provide several objects like content, contentInfo, VersionInfo etc. So it is no longer possible to serialize these objects anymore.
+On one hand it is easy to gather a lot of information from the several Events but on the other hand it makes the EventSubsriber implementation very long.

-- This version supports:
+- In this version I started only with content AfterEvents:
     - HideContentEvent
     - RevealContentEvent
     - CopyContentEvent